Computer Science and Mathematics (3 Years) [BSc]

 Assessment Further Information

-- Two in-class tests; Weighting within unit 20%
+- One in-class tests; Weighting within unit 20%

 - 2 hours end of semester examination; Weighting within unit 80%